-A manager who leaves employment with the Midland Public Schools shall receive vacation pay prorated on the basis of vacation days earned (unless days were granted after June 30, 2006) plus unused vacation days for the current fiscal or school year, not to exceed thirty (30) days.
-If a manager's vacation days were granted, a manager who leaves employment shall receive vacation pay based on the proration of days granted from July 1 through the last day of employment.
-If a manager has used more vacation days then would have been granted based on the prorated year, the employee will be responsible for reimbursing the District.
+An OP/AA who leaves employment with the Midland Public Schools shall receive vacation pay prorated on the basis of vacation days earned (unless days were granted after June 30, 2006) plus unused vacation days for the current fiscal or school year, not to exceed thirty (30) days.
+If an OP's vacation days were granted, an OP that leaves employment shall receive vacation pay based on the proration of days granted from July 1 through the last day of employment.
+If an OP has used more vacation days then would have been granted based on the prorated year, the employee will be responsible for reimbursing the District.